We're committed to protecting you and your money when you bank online with us.

 Any information sent between you and Santander when using the Santander online service uses strong industry-standard security technology.

-The secure areas are where we keep personal information, which is why you have to enter enter security details or biometrics.
+The secure areas are where we keep personal information, which is why you have to enter security details or biometrics.
 For example, you'll use the secure areas of our site when you access your accounts online or apply online for an account.

 You can check if an area is secure by looking at the address at the top of your browser.